Kejun-WU/Kejun-WU.github.io/_pages/about.md

     <li>2025.08:&thinsp; Serve as Program Committee in AAAI 2026 conference, Singapore </li>
     <li>2025.07:&thinsp; Invited to lecture (in English) the 2025 Discover At HUST--"Metavers" International Summer School </li>
     <li>2025.07:&thinsp; 2 papers are accepted by 33rd ACM International Conference on Multimedia (ACM Multimedia 2025), Dublin, Ireland </li>
-    <li>2024.06:&thinsp; Research on Gen-AI based image restoration is Under Revision at IEEE TPAMI</li>
     <li>2025.06:&thinsp; 1 paper is accepted by IEEE Transactions on Multimedia (Corresponding Author)</li>
     <li>2025.06:&thinsp; Serve as Program Committee for International Conference on AI-Generated Content (AIGC 2025), Hangzhou</li>
     <li>2024.12:&thinsp; 1 paper is accepted by ACM Transactions on Multim.
 Comput.
 Commun.
 Appl.
 (JCR Q1)</li>